vandaillyes-modusbox/mojaloop-business-docs/vuepress/docs/HubOperations/Portalv2/enabling-disabling-transactions.md

-# Enable or disable transactions for a DFSP
+# Disabling and re-enabling transactions for a DFSP

 In certain cases, it may be necessary to make a DFSP inactive temporarily or permanently.
 An example scenario is when you observe highly suspicious behavior and the actual cause needs investigation, the risk of money loss being too high.